umee-network/umee/x/leverage/README.md

 5. Find the _minimum_ of the average collateral weights found above.
 This is the user's `Effective Collateral Weight`.
 6. Multiply the user's total collateral value (before subtractions from step 3) by their `Effective Collateral Weight`.
 This is their `Borrow Limit`.

-This calculation must sometimes be done in reverse, for example when computing `MaxWithdraw` or `MaxBorrow` based on what `Borrow Limit` change in the user's position would produce a borrow limit exactly equal to their borrowed value.
+This calculation must sometimes be done in reverse, for example when computing `MaxWithdraw` or `MaxBorrow` based on what change in the user's position would produce a `Borrow Limit` exactly equal to their borrowed value.

 #### Liquidation Threshold